Between 2005 and 2011, USD $1 would buy 60 Nepalese Rupees. In 2013, you’d get 87 – 90 Rupees, and in 2016 it has jumped to 106 Nepalese Rupees.

 When hiring a porter or a guide through an agency, make sure the cost of food and medical insurance for your Nepali staff are included into the price.

-Although travelers don’t have a habit of bargaining back home, it’s a culture of Asian markets to do so, and permeates through almost everything in Nepal.
+Although many travelers don’t have a habit of bargaining back home, it’s part of the culture throughout much of Asia – especially in Nepal.

 With so many tour operators in Nepal, how do you make the right choice?
 Our local insider shows you what to look for, how to book a tour, and recommends some of the best options In Nepal.